ligato/vpp-agent/idxvpp2/README.md

 the scheduler-managed mapping for item metadata.
 Normally, the scheduler uses the basic `NamedMapping` to keep the association between item name and item metadata.
-Descriptor, however, may provide a mapping factory, building mapping with customized secondary indexes - like `SwIfIndex` or its extensions.
+Descriptor, however, may provide a mapping factory, building mapping with customized secondary indexes - like `NameToIndex` or its extensions.
 The mapping is then available for reading to everyone via scheduler's method `GetMetadataMap(descriptor)`.
 For mappings customized using the factory, the returned `NamedMapping` can be then further casted to interface exposing the extra look-ups, but keeping the access read-only.

 *Example*

 Here are some simplified code snippets from `ifplugin` showing how descriptor can define mapping factory for the scheduler, and how the plugin then propagates a read-only access to the mapping, including the extra secondary indexes:

 ```
-// ifaceidx extends SwIfIndex with IP lookups (for full code see plugins/vpp/ifplugin/ifaceidx):
+// ifaceidx extends NameToIndex with IP lookups (for full code see plugins/vpp/ifplugin/ifaceidx2):

 type IfaceMetadataIndex interface {
 	LookupByName(name string) (metadata *IfaceMetadata, exists bool)
 	LookupBySwIfIndex(swIfIndex uint32) (name string, metadata *IfaceMetadata, exists bool)
 	LookupByIP(ip string) []string /* name */
-	WatchInterfaces(subscriber core.PluginName, channel chan<- IfaceMetadataDto)
+	WatchInterfaces(subscriber string, channel chan<- IfaceMetadataDto)
 }

 type IfaceMetadata struct {